samuel-bazinet/Projects1/README.md

 stats.cpp
     Tired of writting the same numbers over and over?
     This program will help you reduce the amount of time it takes to solve a question

+discTest.cpp
+    Just a program to mass test statements